These procedures assume that you have already Integrated QuickBooks Time and Gusto.

 - Only hourly employees' time is exported, not time associated with salaried employees or suppliers/contractors.

-- Because Gusto only accepts vacation time and sick time, all other QuickBooks Time PTO codes will be combined and exported as vacation time.
+- Because Gusto only accepts holiday time and sick time, all other QuickBooks Time PTO codes will be combined and exported as holiday time.

 - Future timesheets can be exported to Gusto, as long as that time has been approved.